chkla/gitPage/teaching.md

 ---

 ## Teaching
+I teach or have been teaching:

 ### Lectures/ Tutoring
 * "Foundations of Language Technology" (2019/2020, with Gözde Gül Şahin), TU Darmstadt.
 * "Foundations of Language Technology" (2018/2019, with Christian Meyer and Gözde Gül Şahin), TU Darmstadt.

+### Seminar
+* "Engineers in the Society" (2016), Seminar, Mechanical Engineering and SchreibCenter, TU Darmstadt.

 ### Workshops (last 5 entries)
 * "Writing without Stress" (2021)